navid-m/scar/README.md

 do_thing()
 ```

-Reassignments are made explicit with `reassign` keyword.
+Reassignments are made explicit with `set` keyword.
 All values are constant by default.

 ---